wieluk/psychopy_linux_installer/README.md

 **Note:**

 - Non-Admin Installation: The `--sudo-mode=continue` option enables non-admin users to upgrade or reinstall if the required Python version and packages are already installed.
 This option assumes an administrator has previously run the installation.
-- Version Selection: The `--psychopy-version` and `--wxpython-version` options accept specific versions from [PyPI](https://pypi.org), as well as latest or git.
-Note that git versions may be unstable and are generally not recommended.
+- Version Selection: The `--psychopy-version` and `--wxpython-version` options accept specific versions from [PyPI](https://pypi.org), as well as `latest` or `git`.
+Note that `git` versions may be unstable and are generally not recommended.

 ## Example